Dr Patrick Barrett

 Qualifications: BSW(Hons), PhD Massey

 Dr Patrick Barrett researches and teaches on a variety of topics related to public policy in New Zealand.
-He is also Chair of the School of Social Sciences.

 With an undergraduate degree in social work, Patrick went on to study policy relating to social wellbeing, particularly in terms of the interface between the welfare state and the labour market, and trends towards the growing insecurity of paid employment.